-- 7840 - 4.
-It contains an explicit list of Document Consumer and Document Repository actors that participate in document sharing.
-The addition of a Document Repository or Document Consumer is an administrative task that requires involvement of authorities maintaining the Registry and Repositories. - 7845 - 5.
+- 4. It contains an explicit list of Document Consumer and Document Repository Actors that participate in document sharing.
+The addition of a Document Repository or Document Consumer is an administrative task that requires involvement of authorities maintaining the Registry and Repositories. - 5.
 There is a chain of trust established between the users (healthcare staff) in each EHR-CR and the XDS Affinity Domain. - 6.
 Document Repositories and Document Consumers may belong to more than one XDS Affinity Domain and share the same or different documents.
-This is an implementation strategy and will not be further described. - 7850 by the Whee differ must Regi 7855 the I - 7.
+This is an implementation strategy and will not be further described. - 7.
 The XDS Affinity Domain supports a primary Patient Identification Domain that is used by the Document Source and Consumers to communicate with the Document Registry.
 When Document Sources and Consumers in the XDS Affinity Domain belong to different Patient Identifier Registration Domains, the Document Source and Consumers must cross-reference their own Patient Identifier Registration Domains to that of the Registry.
 They may use the IHE Patient Identifier Cross-referencing Integration Profile, the IHE Patient Demographics Query Integration Profile or other XDS Affinity Domain specific mechanisms for cross-referencing (See Sections E.3 and E.5). - 8.
 A Document Source may only contribute documents with Document Codes and Health Facility Codes that draw from a Vocabulary Value Set that is approved by the XDS Affinity Domain.

-7860 K.3 Other Principles of XDS
+K.3 Other Principles of XDS